-Pattern Uniaxial Longitudinal Loading Uniaxial Lateral Loading
+Pattern Uniaxial Longitudinal Loading Uniaxial Late ral Loading

 Maximum Principal Strain (MPS) Percentage Strain Reduction (%) Maximum Principal Strain (MPS) Percentage Strain Reduction (%)

 Straight 10.39 -3.9 7.39 26.1

 Sinusoidal 5.68 43.2 12.85 -28.5

 Zigzag 4.05 59.5 13.95 -39.5

 Square 8.21 17.9 12.51 -25.1

-From the contour plots within Figure 11, it is observed that all of the ink patterns exhibited a lower maximum principal strain relatively that of their respective substrate, with an exception for the straight ink pattern.
+From the contour plots in Figure 11, it is observed that all of the ink patterns exhibited a lower maximum principal strain relatively that of their respective substrate, with an exception for the straight ink pattern.
 As seen, the strain distribution of the straight ink pattern is almost similar to that of the TPU substrate.
 For the stand-alone maximum principal strain distribution of the ink, the result for the straight pattern shows that a large principal strain is imposed on its surface.
 In contrast, other patterns significantly reduce strain ranging from 17.9% to 59.5% for three different patterns.
-From the uniaxial longitudinal loading, employing a different shape of the ink pattern, especially in meandering shapes such as sinusoidal and zigzag, may improve the stretchability due to the reduction of the local strain development within the ink.
-Straight ink pattern suffers from high maximum principal strain induced from elongation of 10%.
+From the uniaxial longitudinal loading, employing a different shape of the ink pattern, especially in meandering shapes such as sinusoidal and zigzag, may improve the stretchability due to the reduction of the local strain induced from elongation of 10%.
 On top of that, the majority of the area for the surface of the straight ink is covered by the high principal strain, which might be the main cause of failure to conduct electrical charge.

-Fig. 11.
-Contour plot of the maximum principal strain distribution under uniaxial longitudinal tensile loading for the pattern of (a) straight, (b) sinusoidal, (c) zigzag, and (d) square.
+Figure 11.
+Contour plot of the maximum principal strain distribution under uniaxial longitudinal tensile loading for the pattern of: (a) straight, (b) sinusoidal, (c) zigzag, and (d) square.
 Figures on the left show the maximum principal strain on the whole model for each pattern, while figures on the right show the maximum principal strain of the stand-alone patterns